madpilot/iot-test/README.md

 (Note: this will spin up a cloudformation stack and set resources up.
 This MAY incur some costs.
 You will obviously need an AWS  account)

+## UPDATE

+With some help from @zoltak, I worked out the missing bits...
+I also found a number of bugs in some scripts, but now the HVAC shadow is updating correctly!

 ```bash
 export AWS_ACCESS_KEY=[Your AWS Access Key]
 export AWS_SECRET_KEY=[Your AWS Secrey Key]